inciteful-xyz/inciteful-blog/_posts/2021-10-11-testing-mag-replacements.md

 | Other Info                        | Page numbers, volumes, and issues | No                              |
 | Date                              | Date published and date inserted  | Year Published                  |

 Clearly The Lens offers more basic data in their response than Semantic Scholar does.
 It's enough to construct a citation if that's the type of service you are looking to build.
-Semantic Scholar, on the other hand, is relatively spartan in comparison.
+Semantic Scholar, in comparison, is relatively spartan.

 A big call out I want to make here is that through Semantic Scholar's API, the only URL you get to a paper is the one to Semantic Scholar's site.
 While I understand why they are doing it, to drive more eyeballs to their site from sites that use their data, it does add friction between either Semantic Scholar and the site/tool builder or between the site and the user.
 There are easy ways around this for papers with external IDS like a DOI, PubMedID or arXiv ID.

  Here are the links to the data structures for those that are interested in digging deeper.